 Risk Description and how we manage risk Market risk The risk that the value of a Fund changes due to factors that affect a particular financial market or markets.
 This could include changes in things like: inflation, interest rates, credit availability, currency exchange rates, monetary policy by central banks, taxation and regulation, global politics, investor sentiment.
 Market performance cannot be accurately forecast in advance.
 You may get back less than you invested.
 The Funds hold many investments across asset classes, countries, sectors, securities and styles of investing, to seek to reduce or manage this risk.
 In addition, foreign currency exposures are actively managed through the use of currency hedging.
-Further, for each of the Funds (apart from the Cash Fund), we can move away from their target investment mix or foreign currency exposure in the International equities asset class (set out in the SIPO), based on our assessment of the market environment.
-Asset Allocation risk The risk that the allocation of a Fund's assets, across different asset classes, affect a Fund's returns.
+Further, for each of the Funds (apart from the Cash Fund), we can move away from their target investment mix or target currency hedging level (as set out in the SIPO), based on our assessment of the market environment.
+Asset Allocation risk The risk that the allocation of a Fund's assets, across different asset classes, affects a Fund's returns.
 Funds that invest more in growth assets (such as equities) carry greater risk but offer the potential of higher returns than Funds that invest more in income assets (such as cash or fixed interest).
 Short-term ups and downs in the value of a Fund are common, particularly for Funds invested in growth assets.
 The value of income assets can go up and down as well but generally to a lesser extent than growth assets.
 We offer a range of Funds, with varying strategic allocations to income and growth assets, to cater for differing investor risk profiles.
-In addition, for each of the Funds (apart from the Cash Fund), we can move away from their target investment mix (set out in the SIPO), based on our assessment of the economic and financial market environment.
+In addition, for each of the Funds (apart from the Cash Fund), we can move away from their target investment mix (set out in the SIPO), based on our assessment of the market environment.
 Liquidity risk The risk that investments of a Fund cannot be sold at the desired time or without having a significant impact on their value.
 This risk is more likely to occur during stressed market conditions.
-It may mean you are not able to switch, transfer, or withdraw your investment when you want to, because withdrawals from one or more of the Funds that you invest in may be suspended.
+It may mean there is a significant impact to the price you can receive or that you are not able to switch, transfer, or withdraw your investment when you want to, because liquidity risk management tools may be implemented such as withdrawal suspensions.
 Liquidity risk is carefully considered as part of the Funds' design.
 The Funds' liquidity is maintained by investing in authorised investments that have significant levels of liquidity themselves, and holding some operational cash to help pay redemptions and expenses.
 The Funds' liquidity characteristics, and those of the authorised investments, are monitored on a regular basis.
 Manager risk The risk that decisions made by us, and the underlying investment managers we choose to help us run BNZ KiwiSaver, may positively or negatively affect the return on your investment.
 For example, our Responsible Investment Policy will influence the investments that we hold.
 In-depth due diligence on the overall competence and experience of the managers of the underlying investment funds is carried out prior to their appointment.
 Ongoing monitoring of the outcomes of the decisions made by us, and the managers of the underlying investment funds, enables the early identification of potential risks associated with these decisions and the swift implementation of actions to mitigate these potential risks.